-A powerful patient mobility program can have a tremendous impact on a patient’s progression and overall outcomes whilst in the hospital.
-Integration of a progressive mobility program into routine medical care can help to identify high readmission risks, and better use resources which can dramatically impact a Hospitals length of stay.
+A powerful patient mobility program can have a tremendous impact on a patient’s progression and overall outcomes while in the hospital.
+Integration of a progressive mobility program into routine medical care can help to identify high readmission risks, and better use resources that can dramatically impact a patient's length of stay.

 Patient assessments have never been easier or more consistent.

 Easily demonstrate problem areas with live pressure profile visuals.

 Patient teach back has never been easier!

 Consistent results.
 Every test, Every step.
 Every Patient.

 Provides post-evaluation validation to help the patients' understanding.

 Actionable gait and distribution information is displayed in a variety of ways, including: graphs, pressure percentages, and tables to allow for rapid identification of asymmetries, abnormalities or treatment effectiveness.

 The total amount of time if patient takes to complete a single assessment.

 The number of cycles in a minute.
 Cadence is different from speed, since a small person may have to walk with a higher cadence to have the same speed than a much taller person.
 Cadence has been shown to be a stable parameter over age (Winter et al., 1990).